-Field Sobriety Tests in the Cleveland Area
+Field Sobriety Tests Ohio

 What Are Field Sobriety Tests?

 The field sobriety tests are a series of tests intended to predict whether or not someone's BAC will test over 0.10.
 What?
 Don't they determine if someone is under the influence?
 No!
 Absolutely not.
-One huge misconception that police, prosecutors, and the public have center around what the field tests are actually supposed to do.
+One huge misconception that police, prosecutors, and the public have centered around what the field tests are actually supposed to do.
 What's worse is people often believe the police when they tell them they did well.

 There are a lot of reasons for this.
 The biggest?
 A field sobriety test does not test what you think it does!